Bread Loaf Bakeless Camargo Residency Fellowship

 All participants who have attended a Bread Loaf Writers’ Conference program between 1995 and 2014 are eligible to apply for the 2015 residency, except for those who have attended as fellows.
 Bead Loaf Writers’ Conference programs include Bread Loaf Orion, Bread Loaf in Sicily, and Bread Loaf Writers’ Conference.

-The Bakeless Camargo Residency Fellowships support a month’s stay at the Camargo Foundation, providing an apartment as well as stipends for travel and food.
+The Bakeless Camargo Residency Fellowships support a month’s stay for an emerging writer at the Camargo Foundation, providing an apartment as well as stipends for travel and food.
 Supported by the Bread Loaf Writers’ Conference Katharine Bakeless Nason Endowment and the Camargo Foundation, this program creates a partnership between two arts organizations that have long and distinguished histories of helping writers develop their craft and of providing the time and space in which to complete significant projects.
 The fellowship includes the following:

 - Travel stipend, up to $1,500